Sienci-Labs/Resources/longmill/lm-assembly/lm-table-mounting.md

 ![](/_images/_longmill/_assembly/_tablemount/lm_tablemount_p9.jpg "Move the machine to the very back until it stalls."){.aligncenter .size-medium}

-We’ll start by mounting the right side of the machine.
+We'll start by mounting the right side of the machine.
 Using a drill with a long Robertson driver or a short one on a bit extender works best for driving in the screws so that you have the necessary reach.
-You can use the particle board screws provided, or use your own mounting hardware depending on your material or its thickness, but please ensure that you <b>don’t use counter-sunk wood screws</b> to attach the feet as this will crack them.
+You can use the particle board screws provided, or use your own mounting hardware depending on your material or its thickness, but please ensure that you <b>don't use counter-sunk wood screws</b> to attach the feet as this will crack them.

-The screws included are 1-1/4”, 1-1/2”, and 2” size #8 particle board screws.
+The screws included are 1-1/4", 1-1/2", and 2" size #8 particle board screws.
 Each foot has two holes for mounting where the shortest screws are meant for the inside and the longer one are for the outside.
-Please note that the 2” screws WILL go through 3/4” MDF, but were still included since they can hold the LongMill feet down better.
+Please note that the 2" screws WILL go through 3/4" MDF, but were still included since they can hold the LongMill feet down better.
 If you choose to use them, make sure that the surface under the board will not be damaged if you have screws coming out the bottom.

-Alright, begin by moving the machine a couple of inches forward and mount using the inside holes of the top and bottom feet using two wood screws (1-1/4”).
+Alright, begin by moving the machine a couple of inches forward and mount using the inside holes of the top and bottom feet using two wood screws (1-1/4").

 ![](/_images/_longmill/_assembly/_tablemount/lm_tablemount_p10.jpg){.aligncenter .size-medium}